-The COVID-19 pandemic is unravelling decades of health, education and other advances for children across South Asia, and governments must take urgent action to prevent millions of families from slipping back into poverty, UNICEF said in a new report
+The COVID-19 pandemic is unravelling decades of health, education and other advances for children across South Asia, and governments must take urgent action to prevent millions of families from slipping back into poverty, UNICEF said in a new report released today.

 With the pandemic expanding rapidly across a region that contains a quarter of the world’s population, Lives Upended describes the disastrous immediate and longer-term consequences that the virus and the measures to curb it have had on 600 million children and the services they depend on.

 “The side-effects of the pandemic across South Asia, including the lockdown and other measures, have been damaging for children in numerous ways,” said Jean Gough, UNICEF Regional Director for South Asia.
 “But the longer-term impact of the economic crisis on children will be on a different scale entirely.
 Without urgent action now, COVID-19 could destroy the hopes and futures of an entire generation.”

 According to the report, immunization, nutrition and other vital health services have been severely disrupted, potentially threatening the lives of up to 459,000 children and mothers over the next six months.
 Food insecurity is growing: A UNICEF survey in Sri Lanka showed that 30 per cent of families have reduced their food consumption.
 In Bangladesh, some of the poorest families are unable to afford three meals a day.

 With schools closed, more than 430 million children have had to rely on remote learning which have only partially filled the gap; many households – especially in rural areas – have no electricity, let alone internet access.
 There are concerns that some disadvantaged students may join the nearly 32 million children who were already out of school before COVID-19 struck.

 Phone helplines are reporting a surge in calls from children suffering violence and abuse during confinement at home.
 Some children are struggling with depression, even resulting in attempts at suicide.